Ukrainian-History/autoBWF/docs/splicelame.rst

 An output file name can be specified using the ``-o`` option, but in that case only one input file is allowed.

 The default VBR level is currently 7.
+If both ``--vbr-level`` and ``--cbr`` are specified, then the encoding will be performed at constant bit rate, and the VBR level will be ignored.